Aug 12 2016 …

 A Return Home

-Since I’ve returned home to the United States, I haven’t really been the same person I was before the trip.
-The experience changed me, for sure, but more importantly, my artistic muse had re-awoken during the trip, and now burns like a fire inside of me.
+Since I’ve returned home to the United States, I haven’t been the same person I was before the trip.
+The experience changed me in unexpected ways.
+My artistic muse was re-awoken during the trip, and now burns like a fire inside of me.
+Like a seed that was planted inside me, it continues to grow.
+I am bound to it.
+Its health is my health.